Kagoshima Broadcasting

-Kagoshima Broadcasting (鹿児島放送, Kagoshima Hōsō), also known as KKB, is a television network headquartered in Kagoshima Prefecture, Japan.
+Kagoshima Broadcasting (鹿児島放送, Kagoshima Hōsō), also known as KKB, is a television station headquartered in Kagoshima Prefecture, Japan.
 It is affiliated with ANN.

 Kagoshima Broadcasting is the third commercial television station in Kagoshima prefecture.
 Minaminihon Broadcasting, the first commercial broadcaster in Kagoshima prefecture, is one of the main shareholders of Kagoshima Broadcasting.
-On July 1, 2006, KKB started digital terrestrial television broadcasting.
+On December 1, 2006, KKB started digital terrestrial television broadcasting.
+The station's calls were previously assigned to New Tokushima Broadcasting in 1969, which eventually never signed on.